dart-lang/site-www/src/_articles/libraries/creating-streams.md

 ---
-title: "Creating Streams in Dart"
+title: Creating Streams in Dart
-description: "A stream is a sequence of results; learn how to create your own."
+description: A stream is a sequence of results; learn how to create your own.
-written: 2013-04-08
+date: 2013-04-08
 category: libraries
 obsolete: true
 ---